Birth Small Talk

 Demonstrating whether CTG monitoring does its job

-There are (at least) two ways to consider CTG monitoring in labour.
-One is to think of it as an intervention, aimed at reducing perinatal mortality and morbidity.
+There are (at least) two ways to think about CTG monitoring in labour.
+One is to think of it as an intervention, aimed at reducing the chance of a poor outcome for the baby.
 The best way to test this is with randomised controlled trials.
-The evidence to date fails to demonstrate that intrapartum CTG monitoring is effective in achieving this goal (read more here, here, and here).

-Another way to conceptualise intrapartum CTG monitoring is to regard it as a diagnostic test.
-The way to establish whether something is a good test or not is known as validity and variability testing.
+Another way to think about CTG monitoring is as a diagnostic test.
+The way to establish whether something is a good test or not, is known as validity and variability testing.
 Validity testing aims to establish the following:

 • Positive predictive value – when the test is positive, how likely is it that the condition being tested for will be present